data-bomb/Silica/README.md

 6. Ensure that the <b>Game Arch</b> is set to x64
 7. Select <b>Install</b>
 8. Download the latest [Listen Server release](https://github.com/data-bomb/Silica/releases) and unzip all files to your `Silica` directory
-9. Review the `Silica\Mods` directory and place any undesired mods in the `disabled` directory
+9. Review the `Silica\Mods` directory and place any undesired mods in the `disabled` directory (Note: You should NOT disable Admin Mod.)
 10. Launch Silica and then exit the game to populate configuration parameters
 11. Review and modify the configuration parameters in the `Silica\UserData\MelonPreferences.cfg` file
 12. (Optional) Install the [QList Mod](https://github.com/dodad-2/QList) to adjust configuration parameters on-the-fly